 Research interests: Economic and political demography, comparative social policy, welfare state studies, comparative political economy.

-Beyond academic citations and invited lectures on political sociology and public policy at over 40 institutes of higher learning, Pieter has spoken and consulted widely to ministries and policymaking communities, including invitations by the Obama White House (private consultation at the Office of Vice President Biden) and European Commission Vice-President Dubravka Suica as well as addresses to forums including three European Commission Vice-Presidents, the Prime Minister of Israel and the Deputy Prime Minister of Serbia, a High-Level Policy Summit on Responses to Sustainability, the European Environmental and Sustainable Development Advisory Council, the Inter-Parliamentary Union at the Canadian Parliament, a Population Europe and Max Planck Society Brussels High-Level Expert Meeting, the Inter-American Conference on Social Security, the IBM International Social Sector Forum, UNICEF, the Bertelsmann Foundation, the International Social Security Association, the United Nations Office in Vienna, the Canadian and Lithuanian parliaments, the Slovak Social Ministry, and the Austrian ministries of Finance and Social Affairs, and the Global Economic Symposium.
+Beyond academic citations and invited lectures on political sociology and public policy at over 40 institutes of higher learning, Pieter has spoken and consulted widely to ministries and policymaking communities, including invitations by the Obama White House (private consultation at the Office of Vice President Biden) and European Commission Vice-President Dubravka Suica as well as addresses to forums including three European Commission Vice-Presidents, a High-Level Policy Summit on Responses to Sustainability, the European Environmental and Sustainable Development Advisory Council, the Inter-Parliamentary Union at the Canadian Parliament, a Population Europe and Max Planck Society Brussels High-Level Expert Meeting, the Inter-American Conference on Social Security, the IBM International Social Sector Forum, UNICEF, the Bertelsmann Foundation, the International Social Security Association, the United Nations Office in Vienna, the Lithuanian parliament, the Slovak Social Ministry, the Austrian ministries of Finance and Social Affairs, and the Global Economic Symposium.
 Pieter was part of the Vienna team contracted by European Commission Directorate General for Employment, Social Affairs and Inclusion and the United Nations Economic Commission for Europe (UNECE) to construct the first Active Aging Index, which was adopted around the world.

 Over 2700 citations, H-index=28, i-10 Index=44 (Google Scholar)